 A search engine friendly design is a Web site designed with search engine marketing in mind from the inception.
 There are no barriers such as HTML frames, flash or dynamically generated pages that have obfuscated query strings to stop the spiders/robots.
 The design may also include elements that the search engines specifically look for and will help increase your keyword phrase relevancy when optimized properly.

 Cost to participate in paid ads using Google AdWords or Bing Ads which provide sponsor results in many search engines and participating sites is based on several factors.
 You must determine the number of phrases you wish to promote, the cost of the particular keyword you wish to promote, the position you wish to maintain,.the frequency of the clicks plus the amount you are willing to spend on a monthly basis.
 We can typically work within any reasonable budget you set.
 Keep in mind a starting number would be no lower than $500.00.
 This would give you $16.00 a day budget.
 How long this lasts per day is based on your cost per click witch varies by industry and competition for the phrases.
 Note. with the high cost of clicks in just about every market, this won’t last long.

 Note: This term is depreciated and is sometimes used loosely among SEO companies.
 Essentially it means page score.

 Search engine spamming is the act of deceiving or trying to deceive a search engine into giving your page a higher listing in the search engine results page.
-Some spamming or unethical techniques used are: invisible text on the page, site mirroring, gateway pages, link farming, tag based spam such as keyword loading, IP cloaking & IP delivery, redirects.
+Some spamming or unethical techniques used are: invisible text on the page, site mirroring, gateway pages, link farming, tag-based spam such as keyword loading, IP cloaking & IP delivery, redirects.